 A Brief History of Nara

 Prior to the Nara Period, the seat of the Japanese government had been frequently moved from place to place.
-In fact, it was customary for the capital to be relocated with the beginning of each new reign.
+In fact, it was customary for the capital to be relocated at the beginning of each new reign.
 This practice changed when Empress Genmei established the imperial court in Heijō (currently Nara) in 708.
 Her successors also followed suit, and thus the city had become the capital of Japan for over 80 years.

 During this period, Buddhism was declared as “guardian of the state” and actively promoted throughout Japan.
-Buddhist monks, therefore, became authoritative figures, gaining a lot respect and influence.
-Nevertheless, the political ambition of the Buddhist temples in Nara were so immense that it became a serious threat to the government.
+Buddhist monks, therefore, became authoritative figures, gaining a lot of respect and influence.
+Nevertheless, the political ambition of the Buddhist temples in Nara was so immense that it became a serious threat to the government.
 As a result, Emperor Kammu decided to move the capital to Nagaoka in 784, and a few years later to Kyoto in order to lower the temple’s influence on state affairs.

-Presiding over the vast Nara Park, Tōdai-ji (東大寺) is the city’s most recognisable architecture and one of Japan’s most famous temples.
+Presiding over the vast Nara Park, Tōdai-ji (東大寺) is the city’s most recognizable architecture and one of Japan’s most famous temples.
 It was constructed in 752 as the central administration for all six provincial temples of different Buddhist schools in Japan at that time.

-Characterised by a sloping roof extending over the front of the main building, Kasuga Taisha (春日大社) is Nara’s most celebrated Shinto shrine.
+Characterized by a sloping roof extending over the front of the main building, Kasuga Taisha (春日大社) is Nara’s most celebrated Shinto shrine.
 It’s dedicated to the four guardian deities of Japan and consists of multiple buildings.
 The shrine is located in the southern part of Nara Park and was established at the same time as the capital.

 The Lanterns of Kasuga Taisha

-The Nara Deer
+3. The Nara Deer

-When speaking of Nara, the image of freely roaming deer might come up in many people’s mind.
+When speaking of Nara, the image of a freely roaming deer might come up in many people’s minds.
 Worshipped as the messengers of the Shinto kami, the deer has long been an unseparated part of Nara.
 The city hosts more than 1200 sika deer which often gathered in and around Nara Park.
 Visitors can encounter them virtually everywhere, from the ground of the Tōdai-ji, the Wakayama hills to the lantern-lined entrance of the Kasuga Taisha.
-Even the receptionist at our ryokan jokingly recommended that: “Follow the deer and you will be able to see all of Nara’s main attraction.”
+Even the receptionist at our ryokan jokingly recommended that: “Follow the deer and you will be able to see all of Nara’s main attractions.”

 - Nara is easily accessible by trains from both Kyoto and Osaka.
 It takes less than one hour and you can choose either the Japan Railways (JR) or Kintetsu Railways.

-- The advantage of taking JR train is that the fare is covered by JR Pass.
+- The advantage of taking the JR train is that the fare is covered by JR Pass.
 But a trip with Kintetsu will take less time and the station is much closer to Nara Park than JR station.